FriendsOfREDAXO/redaxo-mit-docker/README.md

 In the `docker/` folder is the __configuration for the containers__ we use, namely `mailhog`, `mysql/ ` and `php-apache/ `.
 These each contain a `dockerfile`, which contains the construction manuals, with which an executable _Container_ is built from an _Image_.

-The Dockerfiles for Mailhog and MySQL are quite simple, because they contain only the indication, which image is used, without this then further adapted.
-The PHP Apache Dockerfile is more elaborate: Here we first determine the image, but send some adjustments afterwards.
-For example, we enable Apache modules and install PHP extensions that REDAXO needs.
-Afterwards we check, if our Webroot - more about that! - is still empty, and if it is, we get a fresh REDAXO from GitHub and unpack it into the webroot.
+The Dockerfiles for Mailhog and MySQL are quite simple, because they only contain the indication which image is used, without adapting it further.
+The PHP Apache Dockerfile is more complex: Here we first determine the image, but make several adjustments.
+For example we enable some Apache modules and install PHP extensions that REDAXO needs.
+Afterwards we check if our webroot - more about that follows - is still empty, and if it is, we pull a fresh REDAXO from GitHub and unpack it into the webroot.

-The other files contain setup scripts, configurations for PHP, Apache, and the database.
+The other folders contain setup scripts, configurations for PHP, Apache, and the database.

 #### Webroot

     html/

-This directory forms the __Webroot__, which was already mentioned above.
-It is linked to the directory of the container (a Debian GNU / Linux by the way) in which the Apache web server deposits the website.
-So if you make adjustments to the REDAXO, they are immediately available to the server, and vice versa.
+This directory forms the __Webroot__ mentioned above.
+It is linked to the directory of the container (a Debian GNU / Linux by the way) in which the Apache web server expects the website to be.
+So if you make adjustments to your REDAXO, they are immediately available to the server, and vice versa.
-This means: Like the database, your REDAXO is permanently on your system and can be edited by you while Docker only provides you with the necessary server environment.
+This means: Like the database, your REDAXO remains permanently on your system and can be edited by you anytime.
+Docker only provides you with the necessary server environment.

 :point_right: _Keep in mind: If the folder is empty at the start of the container, Docker will install a fresh REDAXO for you, and depending on the configuration (in `docker-compose.yml`) even a website demo.
 But if the folder already contains content, Docker does not change it and just starts the container._